openSUSE/trollolo/CONTRIBUTING.md

 ## Contribute code

-To contribute code please open pull requests.
+To contribute code fork the repository and open pull requests with your changes.

 Ensure that rspec and rubocop pass locally before sending your PR and always that you add new changes.